-The Company's financial instruments consist of cash, and accounts payable and accrued liabilities.
-The recorded amounts for cash, and accounts payable and accrued liabilities approximate their fair value due to their short-term nature.
+The Company's financial instruments consist of cash, accounts payable, accrued liabilities, interest payable, and loans payable.
+The recorded amounts approximate their fair value due to their short-term nature.

 (b) Financial Instrument Risk Exposure

 Credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk consist of cash and accounts receivable.
 The Company has reduced its credit risk by depositing its cash and short-term investments with financial institutions that operate globally.
 Therefore, the Company is not exposed to significant credit risk and overall the Company's credit risk has not changed significantly from the prior year.